MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 ### -Maximum

-Specifies a maximum value for the random number. `Get-Random` returns a value that is less than the maximum (not equal).
+Specifies a maximum value for the random number. `Get-Random` returns a value that's less than the maximum (not equal).
 Enter an integer, a double-precision floating-point number, or an object that can be converted to an integer or double, such as a numeric string ("100").